-With ample cap space and the ability to shed even more salary through cuts and trades, the Redskins will likely have the ability to sign one of those players to a major deal.
+With ample cap space and the ability to shed even more salary through cuts and trades, the Washington Football Team will likely have the ability to sign one of those players to a major deal.

 That being said, it may make a lot more sense to distribute that money with a few mid-tier signings instead of going all-in on a marquee pick up.